 3.1 Tradeoffs between phenomenological and mechanistic methods

 It is likely that empiricists will face tradeoffs when selecting a particular method for their study system.
+As discussed previously under Decision Steps Question 1, the most important tradeoff is between the phenomenological methods and the mechanistic methods.
+While empiricists may have practical constraints which necessitate use of either mechanistic or phenomenological methods, others may have more flexibility and need to consider some key tradeoffs between these approaches.

-The most obvious and important tradeoffs occur between the phenomenological methods and the mechanistic methods, which differ in two important ways.
-First, the phenomenological methods (i.e. NFD, Lotka-Volterra for continuous reproduction, annual plant model, and sensitivity methods) require no assumptions about the resources that species compete for.
-This could be beneficial for empiricists who can still measure ND and RFD even if they lack a parameterized mechanistic model of resource use and competition.
-But the trade-off for this simplicity and generality is the need for pairwise experiments to directly quantify interaction coefficients, which causes the total effort to increase exponentially as more species are considered.
-However, recent papers have shown how the annual plant model can be parameterized from multispecies communities without pairwise experiments (Lanuza et al. 2018, Matías et al. 2018, Zepeda and Martorell 2019).
+First, there is a tradeoff between detailed knowledge, or assumptions, regarding the resources that species compete for (mechanistic methods) and the number of pairwise experiments that must be performed (phenomenological methods).
+Specifically, the phenomenological methods require no assumptions about limiting resources, but the trade-off for this simplicity and generality is that the need for experiments increases exponentially as more species are considered.
+However, recent papers have shown that the annual plant model can be parameterized from multispecies communities without pairwise experiments (Lanuza et al. 2018, Matías et al. 2018, Zepeda and Martorell 2019), which could make the phenomenological methods more feasible for some situations.

 Second, the results of phenomenological experiments are specific to each pair of species tested and cannot be generalized to interactions beyond that pair.
 An empiricist who is able to answer ‘yes’ to Question 2 in Table 1 could use a mechanistic method to predict coexistence (or not) for not only the species pair of interest, but any and all species pairs of interest based solely on experiments that are performed with each species grown in monoculture.
 Third, the predictions from the phenomenological methods are specific to the exact environmental conditions, like resource density or resource supply rates, used in that experiment and typically cannot be generalized outside of those same conditions (but see Hart and Marshall 2013, Lanuza et al. 2018).
 However, the mechanistic methods offer the capability to make predictions about species coexistence under different environmental conditions (e.g. nutrient conditions, Letten et al. 2017, Ellner et al. 2019).
 This capability of the mechanistic methods to handle some changes to environmental context, while limited, could be useful for predicting how anthropogenic stressors (e.g. nutrient pollution) are likely to affect species coexistence.